matejavulic/Ebank-Web-App/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 # Servers
-## Frontend development server setup
+## Front end development server setup
 Run `ng serve` to start a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ## Backend servers setup
 ### Node server